vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 expected to rain.
 This was also expected to have the added benefit of giving me a bit of time to recover from a slightly-heavier-than-usual exercise load on 2026-03-31.

+## 2026-04-02: skipped all exercises to fit meal prep in the early afternoon after a work meeting

+On Thursday 2026-04-02, I skipped all exercises to be able to fit meal prep in the early afternoon after a work meeting.